-There were no substantiated PREA investigations in 2017 for the Martin Hall Juvenile Detention Facility, thus a facility action plan is not warranted.
+There were no substantiated PREA investigations in 2018 for the Martin Hall Juvenile Detention Facility, thus a facility action plan is not warranted.
+One investigation, (unsubstantiated by Law Enforcement) resulted in the dismissal of the staff member involved.

 WATCH WEST PROGRAM